BUEC500C1/news-analyzer-JimY233/README.md

 `app.py` is the api runned locally in my own computer and `ec2_news.py` is used on EC2
 html files are saved in templates folder
 Use News Api to download news according to keyword.
 Functions are in `/news_ingester/news`
-Saved in sqlite3 database "mydatabase.db"
+Saved in sqlite3 database "mydatabase.db",  all three apis shares the same database
 It also has nlp analysis function and use nltk and google cloud language api to implement nlp analysis and the functions are saved in `/news_ingester/nlp` folder
 On EC2 Run `sudo python3 ec2_fileuploader.py`
 <div align=center><img src="https://github.com/BUEC500C1/news-analyzer-JimY233/blob/main/Figures/ec2_news_run.PNG"/></div>